Impact of population size on early adaptation in rugged fitness landscapes: Acknowledgments

 \section{Acknowledgments}

-The authors thank Alia Abbara for helpful discussions about Markov chains.
+The authors thank Alia Abbara for helpful discussions about Markov chains and Claudia Bank for providing useful data from~\cite{bank2016}.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~851173, to A.-F.~B.).